svkampen/mangela_c64_demo/README.md

 The screen in text mode is made up of 25 rows with 40 columns.
 Screen memory is directly mapped to this screen.
 This means that we have 25 * 40 = 1000 bytes of screen memory that we can bang values straight into and they will magically appear on the screen.

 ## Writing the Hello World example
-Start by deleting everything in the folder `source\` and create a new file in `source\` called `helloworld.asm`.
+Start by deleting everything in the folder `source\` and create a new file in `source\` called `main.asm`.
 Open it in your favorite text editor and enter the following.
 ~~~~
 	*=$0801